Vedbar/DNA-seq_Genome_Assembly/README.md

    - Once all sequences are added, click **Align** to process the data.
    - Mauve will generate a visualization comparing the conservation of regions across the reference and assembled genomes.
    - Because the reference genomes are in GenBank format (.gb files), gene annotations will be included in the visualization, making it easier to identify functional regions.
+     - Download from GenBank in GB format
      ![GenBank_Data](GenBank.download.PNG "GenBank_Data")
+     - Mauve Result
      ![Mauve_result](Mauve_result.PNG "Mauve_result")

 ### Exercise : VIII.
 Genome Annotation